In-Toeing & Out-Toeing

 Inwards rotation of the shin bone (tibial torsion)

 If your shin bone (tibia) is twisting inwards below the knee, then the foot will also twist to face inwards, even if the position of the foot relative to the lower leg is relatively straight.
-When observed in children, this position is often related to the child’s position in the womb, and may only become noticeable once they start walking.
+When we see this in children, it’s often related to the child’s position when they were in the womb, and may only become noticeable once they start walking.
+Adults may have other causes for a shin bone that’s turning inwards.

 Metatarsus adductus

-Metatarsus adductus describes a position where the front half of the foot twists inwards on the back half of the foot, resulting in a bean or banana shaped foot which gives the impression of in-toeing.
+Metatarsus adductus describes a position where the front half of the foot twists inwards on the back half of the foot, resulting in a bean or banana-shaped foot that gives the impression of in-toeing.
 Metatarsus adductus affects approximately 1 in 1000 births.
+Read more about it here.
+You cannot spontaneously develop metatarsus adductus as an adult.

 Inwards rotation of the thigh bone (femoral anteversion)

-If your thigh bone (femur) is rotated inwards, then your knee, lower leg and foot will face inwards too to create in-toeing.
-One way to tell the difference between tibial torsion and femoral anteversion is the position of the knee - in femoral anteversion, the knee will tend to face inwards, too.
+If your thigh bone (femur) is rotated inwards, your knee, lower leg and foot will also face inwards, creating in-toeing.
+One way to tell the difference between tibial torsion and femoral anteversion is the position of the knee - in femoral anteversion, the knee will tend to face inwards.

 Out-Toeing